Medical Malpractice Liability and Physician Discipline

 - Delegating medical duties to an unlicensed individual

-Medical Board disciplinary proceedings have to adhere to substantive due process, providing detailed and clear evaluations and showing common sense and rationality.
+Medical board disciplinary proceedings have to adhere to substantive due process, providing detailed and clear evaluations and showing common sense and rationality.
+In many cases, boards will simply require additional training or education in a particular area to prevent the behavior from happening again.

 - Restrictions on the physician’s license